MicrosoftDocs/cloud-adoption-framework/docs/secure/devsecops-controls.md

    - Network access controls
    - Monitoring, response, and recovery

-Each of these are defined in the following sections:
+Each of these items is defined in the following sections:

 ### Establish critical foundations